-ISP Start.ca reportedly joins Telus banner
+ISP Start.ca joins Telus banner

-Telus appears to have acquired internet service provider (ISP), Start.ca.
+Telus has acquired internet service provider (ISP), Start.ca.

-Peter Nowak, an executive at ISP TekSavvy, shared the news on Twitter.
-Nowak didn’t share how he confirmed the acquisition.
+A Telus spokesperson confirmed the news to MobileSyrup.
+The acquisition took place in January.

 Got it confirmed: https://t.co/S8whcDkGM4, another indie ISP, has been quietly acquired by Telus.